AppVeyor Enterprise is now available

 configuration: Debug

-While this approach works great in the most cases there is one incovenience though - with large configuration and many branches appveyor.yml becomes really unmanageable and error-prone as you have to repeat (copy-paste) entire configuration for every branch.
+While this approach works great in the most cases there is one inconvenience though - with large configuration and many branches appveyor.yml becomes really unmanageable and error-prone as you have to repeat (copy-paste) entire configuration for every branch.

 The solution